“Thanks for the dance / It was hell, it was swell, it was fun / Thanks for all the dances / One two three, one two three one”

 An enormously powerful final chapter in Cohen’s storied literary career, The Flame showcases the full range of Leonard Cohen’s lyricism, from the exquisitely transcendent to the darkly funny.
 By turns devastatingly sad and winningly strange, these are the works of a poet and lyricist who has plumbed the depths of our darkest questions and come up wanting, yearning for more.

-“A selection of poems and lyrics from the great Canadian songwriter is full of simple beauty and romance … Elegantly and posthumously published … Leonard Cohen does not use language to pose, startle or reinvent.
+“The last word in love and despair … Full of youthful spark, beauty and romance … Elegantly and posthumously published … Leonard Cohen does not use language to pose, startle or reinvent.
 Words are his old comrades, and see him through to the end”

 observer, Poetry Book Of The Month